Do Lasting Powers of Attorney Reduce Your Independence?

 In some ways, drawing up an LPA is more critical than drawing up a Will.
 Without an LPA, dealing with your affairs is almost impossible if you lose mental capacity.
 In addition, your family must apply to the Court of Protection to make decisions about your health and welfare or access your money.

 We strongly believe everyone should have LPAs in place, but they must be carefully drafted and checked.
-As a legally binding, complex document, it can be easy to get this wrong; that’s why we always recommend talking to a specialist lawyer.
+As a legally binding, complex document, it can be easy to get this wrong.
+That’s why we always recommend talking to a specialist lawyer.

 So, if you want to stay in control, you must plan.
 If you need further information, advice or an instant quotation, please get in touch with us.
 We’re here to help.